What Is Secrets Management?

 - Cloud-based services.
 Your company likely uses online services like Amazon Web Services and Microsoft Office 365.
 If so, you probably work with multiple virtual machines too, all of which require their own secrets.

 So how do you handle a secrets vault properly with so many factors and data points to keep track of?

-What Are Secrets Management Best Practices?
+What Are Some Best Practices?